 Information for home, EU, and non-EU students.

-An innovative specialist course in puppetry embracing three concepts of design, performance and theatre-making.
-Students develop specific puppetry making, manipulation and performance skills, but also work with designers and performance arts students to explore multi-disciplinary work in which puppets and animated forms perform alongside scenography, new writing, movement and experimental performance practices.
+Students develop specific puppetry making, manipulation and performance skills, and also work closely with designers and performance arts students on collaborative projects to explore multi-disciplinary work in which puppets and animated forms perform alongside scenography, new writing, movement and experimental performance practices.

-You will be introduced to a range of collaborative and course-specific projects in order to explore puppet-making and animation processes, principles of movement, writing, making skills, voice work, acting and manipulation.
-You will engage with the application of manipulation skills to specific projects.
-You will create a performance in response to a text and develop installation, site-specific and immersive theatre in collaboration with other strands.
-You will also research into traditional puppetry forms and contemporary puppetry companies of note.
+Make, perform and direct: An introduction to a range of collaborative and course-specific projects in order to explore puppet making and animation processes, principles of movement, writing, design skills, voice work, acting, animation and manipulation, and application of manipulation skills to specific projects.
+Puppetry students create a performance in response to a text and develop installation, site-specific and immersive theatre in collaboration with students on Central’s other courses.
+They also research traditional puppetry forms and contemporary puppetry companies of note.

-In collaboration with Performance Arts and Design for the Stage students and outside practitioners, you will work on experimental and speculative performance projects and the development of a puppetry production, which will tour nationally and possibly internationally.
-Where negotiated, you will also collaborate with Applied Theatre students, using puppetry in a community setting, such as working with the charity MIND, creating performance for elderly dementia sufferers, or assisting with a puppetry production created by prisoners.
-You will undertake research into different styles and practitioners such as Kantor, Meyerhold, Craig, symbolism and Dada.
+Write, create: Collaborations with Performance Arts and Design for the Stage students on experimental and speculative performance projects; and development of a major puppetry production which will tour nationally and possibly internationally.
+Where negotiated, students will collaborate with Applied Theatre students, using puppetry in a community setting such as working with the charity MIND, creating performance for elderly dementia sufferers or assisting with a puppetry production created by prisoners.
+Students research different styles and practitioners such as Kantor, Meyerhold, Craig, symbolism and Dada.

 Critique: Students negotiate personal development plans and carry out individual work to deepen learning in specific areas of interest.
 The personal development plan may be a professional placement with puppet theatre companies, working as an assistant director, in-school training in specific complementary areas, preparing solo work for performance, or an apprenticeship with makers.